MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/adopt-servicing-profiles.md

 After creation, the servicing profile will start to calculate which devices fall into the selected criteria.
 Once this is finished, it will start to instruct devices that are online to update to the latest Monthly Enterprise Channel release.
 You can review the progress on the **Devices** tab.
 It might take a few hours before you see the first wave of devices moving, so review the dashboard on a regular basis.
 If the updates fail on a given device, you can see more details on the **Issues** tab.

 After a few days, the bulk of targeted devices should have updated to the latest Microsoft 365 Apps release.
 If everything went smoothly, you could go to the **Settings** tab and add additional Azure AD groups or just add devices or users to the groups directly to broaden the scope.
-We recommend considering to remove the Azure AD group filter at some point to also cover devices that aren't Azure AD joined.
+We recommend considering removing the Azure AD group filter at some point to also cover devices that aren't Azure AD joined.

 ## How do the selectors work